openl2m/openl2m/docs/devices.rst

 **While an attempt has been made to verify all functionality, we strongly encourage you to test your devices before using them "in production" with OpenL2M.** Also see the terms of the GPL v3 license!

-For SNMP device, an attempt has been made to make OpenL2M adhere to 'standard' SNMP.
+For SNMP devices, an attempt has been made to make OpenL2M adhere to 'IETF standard' SNMP.
 However, we recognize there is no such thing as completely 'standard' SNMP.

 We have tested OpenL2M on the following hardware, with the listed limitations.

 **Cisco**

+Via SNMP.

 * *Catalyst 2960* series; single and stacked units.
 * *Catalyst 4500-E* series, with Sup6L-E and Sup7L-E.

 **HP/Aruba (ProCurve/ArubaOS)**

+Via SNMP.

 * *HP 2520* series; single units.
 * *HP 2530* series; single units.